-Simon Goodier, head of property services at the Co-op was emphatic when he told Chorlton residents that the Funeralcare site has not been sold and that no contract has been entered into.
+Simon Goodier, head of property services at the Co-op was emphatic when he told Chorlton residents in July that the Funeralcare site has not been sold and that no contract has been entered into.

 Simon was speaking to a lively meeting at Oswald Road School on 4 July organised by Chorlton Coop Cluster.
 When challenged as to why Southway Housing Trust had been told that it had 'come second' with its bid for the site, Simon said that the identity of who had come first was 'commercially confidential'.
 Simon was joined by Russell Gill, head of member and community engagement at the Co-op.
 Russell welcomed the level of community interest and urged residents to work with the Co-op on its new Endangered Spaces campaign and look at other sites in Chorlton that could be worth saving.